XpectraNet/xpectranet-codex/arcs/arc-0-protocol-ontology-and-symbolic-foundations/codex.md

 - A **fork-aware, emotion-encoded cognitive trail**
 - A unit of **declarative, distributed trust**

-## ⚖️ Section §0.4 — Symbolic Sovereignty
+## ⚖️ Codex §0.4 — Symbolic Sovereignty

 Meshes are not interoperable by default.
 Each one must declare either: